Reggie Cobb: College

-NFL
+Professional career

 In January 1990, Cobb entered the John Lucas New Spirit Recovery Treatment Center in Houston.
 He was occasionally visited by Tampa Bay coach Ray Perkins, who became one of his advocates.
-In spite of his past drug use, Tampa Bay took a chance and made Cobb their second-round pick in the 1990 NFL Draft.
-He signed with the Bucs in August 1990.
+In spite of his past drug use, Tampa Bay took a chance and made Cobb their second-round pick in the 1990 NFL draft.
+He signed with the Buccaneerss in August 1990.
 In his first NFL game on September 9, 1990, he rushed 11 times for 43 yards and a touchdown in the Bucs' win over Detroit.
 His first 100-yard game came on November 10, 1991, when he carried 21 times for 139 yards and three touchdowns, including a 59-yard touchdown run.
 Two weeks later, he ran 22 times for 110 yards and a 27-yard touchdown in a close loss to the New York Giants.
 Cobb's best NFL season came in 1992, when he registered four games with 100 or more yards rushing, and finished the season with 1,171 yards rushing and nine touchdowns.
+In the 1993 season, he had 221 carries for 658 yards and three touchdowns on the ground to go with a receiving touchdown.
 He did not re-sign with the Bucs after the 1993 season, and became an unrestricted free agent.

 Cobb signed with the Green Bay Packers in April 1994.
 He struggled at the beginning of the season.
 Green Bay's ground attack ranked 26th in the league at the end of September.
 In the Packers' loss to Philadelphia on September 18, Cobb scored the team's lone touchdown on a 37-yard pass from Brett Favre.
 He ran for 66 yards on 13 carries in the Packers' win over Detroit on November 6, and rushed for 78 yards on just 11 tries in the Packers' rout of Chicago on December 11.
-In his lone trip to the postseason, Cobb had 12 yards on 8 carries and an 18-yard reception in Green Bay's 16-12 win over Detroit on December 31, and was held to just 14 yards on four carries and a 12-yard catch in the Packers' loss to Dallas the following week.
+In his lone trip to the postseason, Cobb had 12 yards on 8 carries and an 18-yard reception in Green Bay's 16–12 win over Detroit on December 31, and was held to just 14 yards on four carries and a 12-yard catch in the Packers' loss to Dallas the following week.

-Cobb was selected by the Jacksonville Jaguars in the 1995 NFL Expansion Draft.
+Cobb was selected by the Jacksonville Jaguars in the 1995 NFL expansion draft.
 He was released by the team after the first game of the season, however.
-In May 1996, he signed with the New York Jets, where he played primarily as a reserve.
+In May 1996, he signed with the New York Jets, where he played primarily as a reserve, scoring one touchdown on the season.
 He was cut by the Jets at the end of preseason in August 1997.